ramantehlan/Mateix/README.md

 # mateix
-A easy file synchronisation tool.
+An easy file synchronisation tool.

-> Mateix means 'same' in catalan language, which is a language of Catalonia community of spain.
+> Mateix means 'same' in the Catalan language, which is a language of Catalonia community of Spain.

 # Index